davenpi/lovethedocs/README.md

 1. Analyzes your Python codebase with LibCST
 2. Extracts function and class information
-3. Uses LLMs to generate improved docstrings in NumPy style (more styles coming).
+3. Uses LLMs to generate docstrings in NumPy style (more styles coming).
-4. Updates your code with enhanced documentation
+4. Updates your code with LLM generated documentation
 5. Presents changes for your review and approval

 The process is non-destructive - you maintain complete control over which changes to